 As we describe in our Alarm Clock Forward, we are conscientious about pricing and strive to improve materials and processes to keep our pricing from increasing year over year.
-Most of our products are still priced as they were 5 or more years ago!
+We have worked very hard to minimize price increases on product offerings.
 This is in keeping with this commitment to improve things so pricing can be kept consistent over time.

 There are some projects which will be more expensive than others.
 This is because on some pieces, to do the proper work in keeping with providing a 2 year warranty, the work is extremely time consuming.
 For example, it takes over 14 hours to properly restore a Style F self winding clock movement.
 If there were short cuts we could take that we felt good about, the work could be completed sooner and a lower price could be charged.
 Experience has taught that this is short-sighted and leads to more problems down the road.
 We have no desire for customers to find it necessary to ship their movement back to us, and doing short cuts will dramatically increase the probability that this will happen.

-In the end, our 40+ years of experience and training enables us to do things more efficiently and professionally than would be the case otherwise.
+In the end, our 45+ years of experience and training enables us to do things more efficiently and professionally than would be the case otherwise.
 Many people don’t think twice about paying someone with less than 6 months training $600 for a brake job once every few years.
-Then how difficult is it to understand that it might cost half to 3/4 that amount once every 30 years for someone with 40 years of experience and training to restore a delicate, highly complex precision timepiece?
+Then how difficult is it to understand that it might cost 3/4 that amount once every 30 years for someone with 45 years of experience and training to restore a delicate, highly complex precision timepiece?
+Think about it.